-In recent years, the word "social justice" has surpassed "human rights" in popularity.
+In recent years, the word 'social justice' has surpassed 'human rights' in popularity.
 What exactly is social justice?
 It's essentially a societal sense of fairness.

 Equal human rights imply justice, equality of treatment, and equal access to jobs, healthcare, and other possibilities.
-While society seeks to focus on the "rights" of all persons, it is clear that equality does not exist for everyone.
+While society seeks to focus on the 'rights' of all persons, it is clear that equality does not exist for everyone.
 When it comes to human equality, some situations and circumstances in our modern culture hinder us from receiving equal treatment.
 We typically see the social injustice that hinders us from living in a society where all humans are treated and deemed equals in the categories of religion, race, and gender (to name a few).

 We've compiled a list of ten reasons why social justice is important to everyone: